isaacHagoel/svelte-dnd-action/README.md

 The library is **production ready**, and I am in the process of integrating it into several production systems that will be used at scale.
 It is being actively maintained.
-**I have never introduced a breaking change so far and have no plans of doing so in the future**
+**I have never introduced a breaking change so far and have no plans of doing so in the future**.

 ### Features